Alternative Treatments for Irritable Bowel Syndrome (IBS)

 Acupuncture is a popular alternative therapy for IBS and other conditions.
 It's proven effective for treating chronic pain, according to researchers at the National Institutes of Health (NIH).
-However, the studies are mixed on whether the treatments really work for IBS.
+However, the studies are mixed on whether this treatment really work for IBS.

-Some studies show that acupuncture helps with abdominal pain and other IBS symptoms.
-Other studies show that it doesn't help.
+Some small studies show that acupuncture may help with abdominal bloating and other IBS symptoms.
+Larger studies are still needed.

 Philip Schoenfeld, MD, MSEd, MSc, investigated various IBS treatments when he co-authored the treatment guidelines published by the American College of Gastroenterology.
 He says the hard data showing acupuncture's effectiveness isn't very good.
 Yet "that does not mean that acupuncture might not be helpful," he says.
 Many individuals say they feel better after acupuncture.
 Out of all alternative options, he suspects that acupuncture may help some people with IBS.

 It is not entirely clear how this traditional Chinese treatment works.
 Some researchers believe the acupuncture needles stimulate electromagnetic signals in the body.
-These signals are thought to either encourage the release of pain-killing chemicals, or nudge the body's natural healing systems into action.
+They feel these signals either encourage the release of pain-killing chemicals, or nudge the body's natural healing systems into action.